Sam Baron’s Personal Collections

 As a designer, Baron has never lost that dreamy quality that defined his childhood, and he still loves the way it’s possible to experience a previously unknown locale through its objects and artifacts.
 And so last winter, when Colors magazine asked him to guest-edit its 20th-anniversary issue, it seemed natural that Baron would choose collecting as the issue’s theme, gathering 20 obsessives from around the world whose passions for things like parking meters and used tea bags spin peculiar narratives about the value of objects.
 “I also liked that the word collector has different meanings: obviously someone who collects but also the magazine itself becomes a collectible,” says Baron.
 (In fact, a stockpile of the Benetton quarterly’s complete back catalog is one of the more conventional sets featured in the issue.)

 For the subjects in the magazine, who display an uncommon zeal for things like vacuum cleaners and handcuffs, collecting is an obsessive, myopic pursuit.
-But Baron’s attitude towards his own collections — seven of which are featured below — is a bit more dispassionate.
+But Baron’s attitude towards his own collections — eight of which are featured below — is a bit more dispassionate.
 What interests Baron about collecting isn’t necessarily the object itself but rather the act, and how a certain value becomes ascribed to something once it’s been pursued and hoarded.
 It’s an attitude he brings towards his own process; design, he says, is more about transforming than inventing, and both his own pieces and his work with Fabrica often play with old typologies, evaluating the forms of the past in order to delicately subvert them.
 (When we spoke, for example, Baron had recently completed a porcelain collection for the Portuguese ceramics producer Vista Alegre that transformed the company’s ornamental ceiling medallions into a functioning table service.)
 Says Baron: “Those objects that you turn into something new, it’s a way to show that you understand where you come from and where you want to go.”
-Here, Baron shares seven of the collections currently populating his Lisbon home and studio.
+Here, Baron shares eight of the collections currently populating his Lisbon home and studio.

 1. FLATWARE (top).
 Growing up, Baron was no stranger to the kitchen: His father was a farmer and his mother ran a small restaurant on their plot.
 Flatware — and spoons in particular — always captured his interest in the way that such a simple object could represent such a vast diversity of habits in cultures across the world.
 “It’s such a normal, everyday object, but there’s a real richness in terms of design and the value that each one has,” says Baron, whose collection above includes everything from airline spoons to camping utensils to chopsticks.